Silv3rh4t/summon.web/README.md

 - **AI Logic**: Utilizes LangChain, OpenAI, Gemini and HuggingFace models for conversational intelligence and Pinecone for vector search
 - **Session Handling**: Maintains chat history context per user session

 ---

-## Customization
-- Add new philosophers by extending the HTML and updating backend logic
-- Modify `select.css` for custom themes and UI tweaks
-- Update avatars and quotes by editing `select.html`

----